EaryChow/Earys-Spatial-Expander/README.md

 ### Preamp
 Input gain.
 Range: **−6.0 dB to +6.0 dB**.
 Applied before the STFT.
 Useful for gain-staging quiet or hot sources into the extractor.

-### Rear Isolation
+### Rear Bias
 Controls how the rear channels are derived.
-When on, the rear channels are produced just like the front L/R, fully isolated from the "center" signal.
-When off, it will have some remaining correlation with the adjacent channels.
-Default is off, it would give a stronger presence for the rear channels, this is an creative choice.
-But if you find the rear channels to have too strong of a presence, you can turn it on.
+At **0.0**, the rear channels are fully isolated from the center signal, giving maximum clarity.
+At **1.0**, the raw unextracted residual is used, giving the rear channels a stronger, more ambient presence.
+The default **0.5** blends both for a smooth transition.
+Lower values give cleaner rear imaging; higher values give more envelopment.
+This is for creative control.

+### Crosstalk
+Leaks each speaker's signal to its adjacent neighbors for smoother panning transitions.
+Range: **0.0 – 0.5**.
+Default: **0.2**.
+At 0, channels are completely discrete.
+Higher values create a more blended, continuous surround field.
+Applied after calibration using the same loudness-preserving formula as Leak Center.

 ### Per-Channel Gain
 Click **"Per-Channel Gain"** to reveal individual ±12 dB trims for every speaker channel: